 Haemorrhoids treatments

-If you have symptoms of a haemorrhoid, it is important to visit your doctor to make sure that the bleeding, pain or swelling is due only to a haemorrhoid and not to anything more serious.
+If you have symptoms of haemorrhoids, it is important to visit your doctor to make sure that the bleeding, pain or swelling is due to a haemorrhoid and not due to anything more serious.

-Haemorrhoids that are swollen and painful respond well to a plain, warm water bath.
-Soak the area for about 10 minutes.
-Alternatively, you can use a sitz bath, which is a small bathing bowl that you fill with clean warm water and place over your toilet bowl — you then ‘sit’ your bottom in the bath several times a day, and especially after passing a motion, to help relieve the pain and swelling of a haemorrhoid.
+External haemorrhoids that are swollen and painful respond well to a plain, warm water bath.
+Soak the affected area for about 10 minutes.
+Alternatively, you can use a sitz bath, which is a small bathing bowl that you fill with clean, warm water and place over your toilet bowl — you then ‘sit’ your bottom in the bath several times a day, and especially after passing a motion, to help relieve the pain and swelling of a haemorrhoid.

-Creams or suppositories for haemorrhoids, which are available over the counter at your pharmacy, can be very effective to reduce the swelling and pain in the short term.
+Creams or suppositories for haemorrhoids, which are available over the counter at your pharmacy, can be used to reduce itch and discomfort in the short term.
 Ask the pharmacist for advice on which product is best for you.
 See your doctor if your symptoms do not settle in a few days.

 A protruded internal haemorrhoid may need to be gently pushed back inside the anus.
 Your doctor can advise you about what to do in this situation.